nmarzz/nmarzz.github.io/_posts/2021-06-26-save_on_kill.md

+---
+layout: post
-# Saving training progress on kill signals
+title: "Saving training progress on kill signals"
+date: 2021-01-19
+---

 Fairly often you are executing some long running python code.
 But for some reason, part way through execution, the process running the code gets a kill signal.

 You might have decided the code has run long enough and hit CNTR + C to interrupt the process or maybe your SSH session got disconnected—and you are wishing you used a screen— or whatever else might happen.

 This has happened often enough to me that it is worth it to throw in some safeguards to make sure progress isn't lost when that interrupt comes through.